Smith-Steve/VanityPhone-AWS-Project/README.md

 ## Assumptions

-As the directions left room to interpret, I made a couple of assumptions as I went along.
+As the directions left room for interpretation, I made a couple of assumptions as I went along.
 These will help in understanding how the application developed

  * A match can consist of 7 letters.
 These are the most important matches.
  * A match can consist of 4 letters.